StonedEdge/Retro-Lite-CM5/README.md

 Q: Why dont you use an OLED screen?

-A: We now have OLED support!
-The OLED screen is now functioning with touch integration.
+A: **Funny you ask.
+We now have OLED support!** The OLED screen is functioning with touch integration.
 We are using this OLED screen here: https://www.alibaba.com/product-detail/oled-display-module-5-44inch-oled_60726980273.html
 Make sure you confirm the model number is ET055FH06-GT.
 You will also need to order the flex PCB with JLCPCB (costs around $10).
 2 layer is fine, make sure to send them the production files as a reference.
+It works with the current carrier board.

 Q: Why do this when you can get an equivalent handheld from Aliexpress for $150?
 This is stupid and DOA!
 Makes no sense!
 Non-sensical!
 I'm going to buy myself a better handheld.

 A: Because it's fun to build something awesome.
-The End.
-Thanks for visiting & farewell, this project isn't for you.
+It's not about the end result, its the process.
+Thanks for visiting & farewell, this project probably isn't for you.

 Q: Is Vulkan working yet on Linux?